Snippyst/frontend/src/lib/md/tos.md

 ## The Snippyst Terms of Service

-Effective date: October 26, 2025
+Effective date: November 2, 2025

 ## A. Definitions